cssnr/link-extractor/README.md

 *   Copy all URLs or Domains to the clipboard
 *   Quick Filter URLs with a regular expression
 *   Quick Filter links by a saved regular expressions
+*   Parse and open links from text or clipboard
 *   Automatic Dark/Light mode based on browser setting

 [![Screenshot of Links and Popup](https://repository-images.githubusercontent.com/707614074/fd2e2fe9-d896-42eb-80be-603f5230d36e)](https://github.com/cssnr/link-extractor)